 Now that you have a method for creating feeds for specific post categories (or tags, authors, etc.), you can even create a directory or list of individual feeds for visitors.

-Tip #4 – Set Up Your Own Page Of RSS Feeds
+Tip #4 – Provide Your Own Page Of Feeds

-You can create your own RSS feeds list that allows readers to subscribe to content in specific categories …
+You can provide a feeds directory that allows your readers to subscribe to content in specific categories, just like the larger websites do …

-Link an RSS button like the one shown below to a feed and then create a table or a list of all your individual feeds on a separate page …
+You can also link a button graphic to category (or single post) feed URLs and then create a table or a list of all feeds on a new page …

-Feeds can be customized in several different ways, such as adding images and videos to feeds, ads, etc. Some of these feed customizations require editing code.
+You can customize RSS in several different ways, such as adding videos and images to feeds, ads, etc. Some of these customizations require editing code.

-WordPress allows various RSS feed configurations without editing code.
-Here are some examples of custom feeds you can display …
+WordPress allows you to configure a number of feed formats without code editing skills.
+Below are examples of some of the kinds of custom feeds you can use …

 - Feed Type: All Posts